Jump to Content

 • Series XI: Research Materials

-The first box of the collection contains personal material including an array of commendations and licenses.
-It also has two folders full of correspondence on both personal and union related matters.
+The first box of the collection contains personal material including an array of commendations and licenses, and correspondence on both personal and union related matters.
 The first box also contains material related specifically to the International and the Locals, particularly Local 90.
-The second box also contains material related to specific locals as well as the Offshore Division.
-However the bulk of the second box contains material related to more general maritime and union topics.
-This includes information on worker safety issues and practices, maritime associations, various legal files, and research materials.
+The second box contains material related to specific locals as well as the Offshore Division.
+However the bulk of the second box contains material related to more general maritime and union topics, including information on worker safety issues and practices, maritime associations, various legal files, and research materials.
 The final two folders in the second box contain numerous clippings related to both specific Masters, Mates and Pilots' issues and also to more general issues.